Fischlowitz Travel Fellowship

 Misha Gelnarova '18 (Czech Republic) used her Fischlowitz funding to explore extreme sports culture in the U.S.

-Michaela Gelnarova ’18 (Czech Republic) "Extreme Sports in America" On her solo journey through New York, California, and Hawaii, Misha will be exploring the adrenaline-fueled culture of extreme sports in the U.S.
+Michaela Gelnarova ’18 (Czech Republic) "Extreme Sports in America" On her solo journey through New York, California, and Hawaii, Misha explored the adrenaline-fueled culture of extreme sports in the U.S.

 Aleksandar Hrusanov ’18 (Bulgaria) “Music in American Culture” Aleksandar used this opportunity to explore cities that have been important sites in U.S. music history: Seattle and grunge, Memphis/Nashville and country, New Orleans and blues/jazz, and Los Angeles as the home of one of his personal musical heroes.